Skip to content

 Key Designs

-5. The total training objective is: \(\mathcal{L}_{\text{total}} = \mathcal{L}_{\text{rec}} + \lambda_{\text{attn}} \mathcal{L}_{\text{attn}}\) (with \(\lambda_{\text{attn}} = 0.1\)).
+The total objective is \(\mathcal{L}_{\text{total}} = \mathcal{L}_{\text{rec}} + \lambda_{\text{attn}} \mathcal{L}_{\text{attn}}\) (where \(\lambda_{\text{attn}} = 0.1\)).
+During inference, the [TGT] token guides the model to utilize the spatial cues provided by the mask.

 Key Experimental Results